Weekend Road Closures in Downtown St. Catharines

-Please be advised that St. Paul Street, between William Street and Carlisle Street, will be closed to vehicular traffic to accommodate restaurant patios to open on the sidewalks and for the street itself to become a pedestrian walkway.
+A segment of St. Paul Street, between William Street and Carlisle Street, will be closed to vehicular traffic this weekend to allow restaurant patios to open onto the sidewalks and for the street itself to become a pedestrian walkway.
 Outdoor patios are open at a number of restaurants throughout the core beyond the St. Paul Street road closure area, and now restaurants may offer indoor seating with appropriate safety measures in place.

-To avoid towing, please do not park on St. Paul Street between William and Carlisle during the times of the street closure.
+To avoid towing, do not park on St. Paul Street between William and Carlisle during the times of the street closure.
 Free parking is available weekday evenings after 6pm and all day on weekends at meters throughout downtown, municipal parking lots and two downtown parking garages.
 Residents and businesses in the closure area can use the City’s Meridian Centre and David S. Howes parking lots.

-As physical distancing continues to be recommended as a way to contain COVID-19, the road closures will continue on weekends throughout the summer and possibly into the fall (end date to be determined).
-As you visit the shops and outdoor patios in Downtown St. Catharines, please:
+As physical distancing continues to be recommended as an important way to contain COVID-19, the road closure will continue on weekends throughout the summer and possibly into the fall (end date to be determined).
+As you visit the shops and restaurants in Downtown St. Catharines, remember to:

 – respect physical distancing as you walk on the road allowance